Most major health organizations have concluded that mammography saves lives. However, there is ongoing debate over:

 Although DCIS is non-invasive, without treatment, the abnormal cells can sometimes become invasive over time.
-Left untreated, about 20 to 30 percent of low grade DCIS may progress to invasive breast cancer .
-Higher grade DCIS may be more likely to turn into invasive breast cancer if left untreated.
+Left untreated, about 40 to 50 percent of DCIS cases may progress to invasive breast cancer .
+(These numbers are estimates.)
+Higher grade DCIS may be more likely than lower grade DCIS to turn into invasive cancer if left untreated.

 At this time, there is no way to tell which cases of DCIS will become invasive breast cancer and which will not.
 So, women with DCIS are treated with lumpectomy (also called breast conserving surgery) plus radiation therapy or mastectomy.
 Some women are also treated with hormone therapy.

-However, not all cases of DCIS will become invasive breast cancer.
-So, some women with DCIS may be over-treated because they never would have developed invasive breast cancer, with or without treatment.
+Since not all cases of DCIS will become invasive breast cancer, some women with DCIS may be over-treated.
+These women never would have developed invasive breast cancer, with or without treatment.

 Read more from our Chief Scientific Advisor, Dr. Eric Winer, as he comments on the issue of mammography leading to over-diagnosis and over-treatment.

 Despite some ongoing debate, mammography is still the most effective screening tool used today for the early detection of breast cancer.

 While any health decision is a personal one that involves weighing benefits and risks, most health organizations recommend women get mammograms on a regular basis.